bwHPC Symposium 2023

 /// will probably provide a custom function for this.

-fn get-interaction-information(&self) -> Inf;
+fn get_interaction_information(&self) -> Inf;

 /// Calculates the force (velocity-derivative) on the